Allotment (gardening): Russia

 The 1980s saw the peak of the dacha boom, with virtually every affluent family in the country having a dacha of their own or spending weekends and holidays at friends' dachas.
 Often ill-equipped and without indoor plumbing, dachas were nevertheless the ultimate solution for millions of Russian working-class families to having an inexpensive summer retreat.
 Having a piece of land also offered an opportunity for city dwellers to indulge themselves in growing their own fruits and vegetables.
 To this day, May Day holidays remain a feature of Russian life allowing urban residents a long weekend to plant seeds and tend fruit trees as the ground defrosts from the long Russian winter.
 Since there are no other national holidays that are long enough for planting, many employers give their staff an extra day off specifically for that purpose.

 The collapse of communism in the Soviet Union saw the return to private land ownership.
-Most dachas have since been privatized, and Russia is now the nation with the largest number of owners of second homes.
+Most dachas have since been privatised, and Russia is now the nation with the largest number of owners of second homes.
 The growth of living standards in recent years allowed many dacha owners to spend their discretionary income on improvements.
 Thus, many recently built dachas are fully equipped houses suitable for use as permanent residences.
 The market-oriented economy transformed the dacha into an asset, which generally reflects the prosperity of its owner and can be freely traded in the real estate market.

-Due to the rapid increase in urbanization in Russia, many village houses are currently being sold to be used as allotments.
+Due to the rapid increase in urbanisation in Russia, many village houses are currently being sold to be used as allotments.
 Many Russian villages now have dachniki (да́чники) as temporary residents.
 Some villages have been fully transformed into dacha settlements, while some older dacha settlements often look like more permanent lodgings.
 The advantages of purchasing a dacha in a village usually are: lower costs, greater land area, and larger distances between houses.
 The disadvantages may include: lower-quality utilities, less security, and typically a farther distance to travel.